Anigwe 18 points, 22 rebounds as Cal women beat UNC 92-72

+WACO, Texas — California has seen all kind of different plans from opponents trying to contain Kristine Anigwe, the dominating 6-foot-4 senior post for the Golden Bears.

-WACO, Texas — Kristine Anigwe extended her season-long streak of double-doubles with 18 points and 22 rebounds as California rallied from a 12-point deficit in the first half to beat North Carolina 92-72 in the first round of the women’s NCAA Tournament on Saturday.
+North Carolina certainly tried, but Anigwe still extended her season-long streak of double-doubles with 18 points and 22 rebounds as the Golden Bears rallied from a 12-point deficit in the first half to win 92-72 in the first round of the women’s NCAA Tournament on Saturday.

+“I’ve watched a ton of film on them and I haven’t seen them play any post player like that,” Cal coach Lindsay Gottlieb said.
+“I just haven’t seen them load up on the post like that. ...
+A lot of teams try to create a game plan for her and it often wears down in the second half because it’s hard to stay disciplined in what you’re trying to do.”

+Anigwe scored all but two of her points after halftime for the Golden Bears (20-12), the No. 8 seed in the Greensboro Regional.
+Constantly surrounded by Tar Heels, she was 1-of-5 shooting before halftime but still grabbed 10 rebounds.

 Paris Kea had 22 points to lead North Carolina (18-15), which lost four of its last five games in a season in which the Tar Heels had wins over then-No. 1 Notre Dame and then-No. 7 North Carolina State in an eight-day span in late January and early February.